-Director of SPPUA, Dean's Professor of Sustainability Science & Policy, and Director of Strategic Research Collaborations, Global Resilience Institute
+Director of the School of Public Policy and Urban Affairs; Dean's Professor of Sustainability Science & Policy; Director of Strategic Research Collaborations, Global Resilience Institute

-Jennie C. Stephens is the Director of Northeastern’s School of Public Policy & Urban Affairs and Dean’s Professor of Sustainability Science & Policy.
-She is also the Director for Strategic Research Collaborations at Northeastern’s Global Resilience Institute.
-Her research, teaching, and community engagement focus on social-political aspects of renewable energy transformation, energy democracy, climate resilience, reducing fossil-fuel reliance, gender diversity in energy and climate, and social, economic and racial justice in climate and energy policy.
+Jennie C. Stephens’ research, teaching, and community engagement focus on social-political aspects of renewable energy transformation, energy democracy, climate resilience, reducing fossil-fuel reliance, gender diversity in energy and climate, and social, economic and racial justice in climate and energy policy.
 Before coming to Northeastern, she taught at University of Vermont, Clark University, Tufts and MIT.
-She earned her PhD and MS at the California Institute of Technology in Environmental Science & Engineering and her BA at Harvard in Environmental Science & Public Policy.

 - Arab-American Frontiers Fellowship, National Academy of Sciences, 2017